-The 2020 QX60 Pure gets LED headlights, synthetic leather upholstery, an 8-way power driver seat with manual lumbar support, a 6-way power passenger seat, heated front seats, tri-zone automatic climate control, an 8.0-inch infotainment system with Bluetooth audio, multiple USB and 12V charging ports, automatic emergency braking and blind-spot monitors.
+The 2020 QX60 Pure gets LED headlights, synthetic leather upholstery, an eight-way power driver seat with manual lumbar support, a six-way power-adjustable passenger seat, heated front seats, three-zone automatic climate control, an 8.0-inch infotainment system with Bluetooth connectivity, multiple USB and 12-volt charging ports, automatic emergency braking and blind-spot monitors.

 The Pure trim offers upgraded paint colors, but no other options.
 The $47,145 Luxe trim adds a 13-speaker Bose audio system, heated steering wheel, remote start, and memory power front seats.
 The Luxe trim also unlocks a variety of options packages, including the Essential package which adds real leather, satellite navigation, and a surround-view camera system among other features for $2,900.
 A Theater package adds rear entertainment screens to keep the kids occupied for $2,150, but can’t be selected without the Essential package, bringing the total cost to over $5,000 for both.

 In fact, every package for the Luxe model requires the Essential package, including the ones that yield desirable active safety features such as automatic cruise control and active lane control.
 That brings the cost of a fully-loaded QX60 with all-wheel drive to $60,000 and beyond, a price point at which several more luxurious competitors start to entice.

 The 2020 Infiniti QX60 is thoroughly average in terms of fuel efficiency among three-row luxury crossovers.